jkwebco/Raffle-Wordpress-Plugin/README.md

 # Raffle-Wordpress-Plugin
-Creating a Raffle Ticket plugin for Wordpress add the image hash to the block chain and reference in WP database
+Creating a Raffle Ticket plugin for Wordpress add the image hash to the block chain and reference in WP database -This is intended for arts and entertainment only.

 Link to initial Brainstorm [Link](https://aiweb.bit.ai/pwl/TX532k8FHle59oNj)